 Despite many highly significant changes in the composition of the plants and agronomic characteristics, no testing of the whole plant (feeding study) was requested.
 It has to be assumed that this event is essentially different from its comparator in regard to many compositions and biological characteristics.
 Even if changes taken as isolated data might not directly raise safety concerns, the overall number of effects and their clear significance has to be taken as a starting point for much more detailed investigation of their potential health impacts.
-In addition, as mentioned, a higher number of applications of the complementary herbicide is not likely to just lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants due to interaction with the additionally inserted gene constructs (see also comments form the Experts of Member States; Vivancos et al., 2011; Ayyadurai et al. 2016).
+In addition, as mentioned, a higher number of applications of the complementary herbicide is not likely to just lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants due to interaction with the additionally inserted gene constructs.

 Furthermore, the stacked maize differs from the parental lines in regard to the overall amount of toxin produced, which is much higher than in the parental lines.
 In processed products, such as maize gluten, the toxins can even show a more than tenfold higher concentration.
 These higher concentrations are relevant for the assessment of overall toxicology as well as for the immune system; nevertheless there were no empirical investigations.
+This was not considered by EFSA which only - and in absence of any data - tried to conclude on the concentration of Bt toxins in the kernels: "From the limited evidence available, the GMO Panel did not find indications that the presence of the Cry proteins at the levels expressed in the five-event stack maize might act as adjuvants with the potential to enhance a specific immunoglobulin E (IgE) response and to favour the development of an allergic reaction."

 In regard to toxicology and potential synergistic or other combinatorial effects, negative impacts of Bt toxins on human and animal health cannot be excluded a priori.
 Bt toxins have several modes of action and are altered in their biological quality; and are therefore not identical to their natural templates (Hilbeck & Otto, 2015).
-These facts were completely ignored by EFSA in their opinion which states: "The Cry1A.105, Cry2Ab2 and Cry1F proteins are delta endotoxins with high specific insecticidal properties acting through cellular receptors found in target insect species.
-It is reported that the gastrointestinal tract of mammals, including humans, lacks receptors with high specific affinity to Cry proteins (...)."
+These facts were completely ignored by EFSA in their opinion which states: "The Cry1A.105, Cry2Ab2, Cry3Bb1, Cry3Bb1, Cry3Bb1, Cry34Ab1 and Cry1F proteins are delta endotoxins with highly specific insecticidal properties acting through cellular receptors found in target insect species.
+It is reported that the gastrointestinal tract of mammals, including humans, lacks receptors with high affinity to Cry proteins (...)."